luohuidong/setup-ubuntu/README.md

 # Setup Ubuntu

-This shell script is for setting up Ubuntu for development.
+The shell script can help you quickly set up an Ubuntu development environment